esx-framework/esx_core/README.md

 ##### ESX is the most popular framework for creating economy-based roleplay servers on FiveM, with many official and community resources designed to utilise the tools provided here.
 For a taste of what's available:

-- esx_identity
-	- Enables character registration defining a players name, sex, height, and date of birth
+>	esx_identity: Enables character registration defining a players name, sex, height, and date of birth

-- esx_society
-	- Allows job resources to register a society, gaining employee management, society funds, and more
+>	esx_society: Allows job resources to register a society, gaining employee management, society funds, and more

-- esx_billing
-	- Allows members of some societies to send fines or bills to other players
+>	esx_billing: Allows members of some societies to send fines or bills to other players

-- esx_vehicleshop
-	- Allow players to purchase vehicles from a dealership, or setup society support for a player-managed dealership
+>	esx_vehicleshop: Allow players to purchase vehicles from a dealership, or setup society support for a player-managed dealership

-- esx_vehicleshop
-	- Adds a death and respawn system while allowing players to work as EMS to heal and revive others
+>	esx_ambulancejop: Adds a death and respawn system while allowing players to work as EMS to heal and revive others

-Many more resources are included in this repository, otherwise you can browse the [ESX Community Github](https://github.com/esx-community/) or [Cfx.re Releases board](https://forum.cfx.re/tag/esx) for more.
+Many more resources are included in this repository, or you can browse the [ESX Community Github](https://github.com/esx-community/) or [Cfx.re Releases board](https://forum.cfx.re/tag/esx) for more.

 ### Conflicts
 * The following resources should not be used with ESX Legacy and will prevent characters from loading